 All parcels shipped to and from territories outside of the European Union will be subject to Customs Clearance.
 This also applies to special and overseas territories linked to EU Member states (e.g. Channel Islands, Canary Islands, Falkland Islands, etc).

-Due to the number of countries and destinations we ship to, we are unable to advise on specific customs policies but we have provided some general customs advice below to help you.
+Due to the large number of destinations, we are unable to give country-specific customs advice.
+For more detailed information on customs documentation, please get in touch with the relevant customs authority.
+However, we have provided some general customs advice below to help you.

 As the shipper, you are responsible for the following:

 Click here for our list of prohibited items.
 Individual carriers also have their own restrictions which you should check before shipping.

 - Ensuring you send no commodities that are restricted in your destination country:

 Some governments prohibit or restrict the entrance of certain items into the country.
 There are often laws prohibiting certain foodstuffs, for example.
 Restrictions can vary vastly from country to country and you should check the customs websites of your destination to ensure your items can be sent.